inbravo/scala-feature-set/README.md

 ### Some useful Scala examples

 #### Language constructs
--  [Create custom annotations using 'scala.annotation.StaticAnnotation'] [AnnotationTest.md]
--  [Value '_' initializes to default value of variable.
-Default accessor and mutator methods in an object] [MutatorTest.md]
--  ["Hello"(4) is actually "Hello".apply(4)] [MathOpsTest.md]
--  [BigInt("1234567890") is actually BigInt.apply("1234567890")] [MathOpsTest.md]
--  [The 'void' type is 'Unit'.
-Technically 'void' has no value whereas 'Unit' has one value that signifies 'no value'] [MathOpsTest.md]
 -  [Usage of companion object in Scala] [CompanionObjectTest.md]
 -  [Generics in Scala] [GenericsTest.md]
 -  [Enviornment variables in Scala] [EnvironmentVarTest.md]